ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/CS56_mentor_overview.md

   * Assign projects
   * For simplicity, students are first arbitrarily assigned a project to do an initial lookover.
 They will get the opportunity the following week to switch it if they would like (for instance, if they would like to work on Android or web apps)
+  * During this week's lab, they are asked to write readme files about their thoughts of the projects and do pull requests.
+  * Mentors are going to create feedback repos for each group of students as well as for each individual student [Steps for Creating Feedback Repos](/topics/create_feedback_repo/)
+  * Mentors will have to deal with pull requests of students' readme files about their feedbacks on the initial look of the project [Steps for Accepting Pull Requests (First look at Ledacy Code)](https://ucsb-cs56-pconrad-mentors.github.io/topics/feedback_first_look_legacy_code/)

 **Week 5**